Africa’s Integration into the Global Economy: Colonialism Case Study: Northern Rhodesia

 - What sort of changes do you hope will take place in Northern Rhodesia by the time you become an adult?

 Once you have completed your story, hand it in to your teacher.
-When your teacher has returned your story, please put it into your Activity Journal.

 Go on to Activity Seven or go to one of the other activities in this module.